LLuthfiY/SimpleMangaReaderUWP/insight.md

  ```

- or it will send me an error "System.AccessViolationException: 'Attempted to read or write protected memory.
+ or it will give me an error "System.AccessViolationException: 'Attempted to read or write protected memory.
 This is often an indication that other memory is corrupt",